-UNIT IV OCCUPATIONAL SAFETY, HEALTH AND ENVIRONMENT MANAGEMENT 9 Bureau of Indian standards on safety and health 14489 - 1998 and 15001 - 2000, OSHA, Process Safety Management (PSM) as per OSHA, PSM principles, OHSAS - 18001, EPA Standards, Performance measurements to determine effectiveness of PSM.
-Importance of Industrial safety, role of safety department, i.
+UNIT IV OCCUPATIONAL SAFETY, HEALTH AND ENVIRONMENT MANAGEMENT 9 i.
 Radiation: Types and effects of radiation on human body, Measurement and detection of radiation intensity.
 Effects of radiation on human body, Measurement - disposal of radioactive waste, Control of radiation ii.
-Noise and Vibration: Sources, and its control, Effects of noise on the auditory system and health, Measurement of noise, Different air pollutants in industries, Effect of different gases and particulate matter, acid fumes, smoke, fog on human health, Vibration: effects.
+Noise and Vibration: Sources, and its control, Effects of noise on the auditory system and health, Measurement of noise, Different air pollutants in industries, Effect of different gases and particulate matter ,acid fumes ,smoke, fog on human health, Vibration: effects.